 The defined benefit plan in Thailand is governed under the Labor Protection Act B.E 2541 (1998) and exceeds the minimum benefit requirements under Thai pension law.
 According to local law, no funding of the pension liability is required.
-The individual pension payable is calculated as one month's salary per year of service under the severance pay plan and one-quarter of the last month's basic salary times the number of service years for each full year served under the gratuity pay plan.
-The maximum number of accumulating service years under the severance pay plan participants include retirement benefits and retrenchment.
+The individual pension payable is calculated as one month's salary per year of service under the severance pay plan and for the gratuity pay plan, applicable for employees with employment commencement date before October 1, 2017, one-quarter of the last month's basic salary times the number of service years for each full year served.
+The maximum number of accumulating service years under the severance pay plan is limited to 10 years.
+The benefits of the plan participants include retirement benefits and retrenchment.
 The plan provides a lump sum payment based on the last drawn basic monthly salary at the retirement age of 60 years.